repomesh/II-Commons/README.md

 Create a `.env` file from [sample.env](./sample.env) and configure the necessary parameters.

 Be sure to configure the [PostgreSQL](https://www.postgresql.org/) and [S3](https://aws.amazon.com/s3/) related environment variables.
 Most of the features are dependent on them.
-The easiest way is to run it use our [Docker image](), or build your [own image](https://github.com/Intelligent-Internet/ii-commons/blob/main/examples/db/Dockerfile).
+The easiest way is to run it use our [Docker image](https://github.com/Intelligent-Internet/ii-commons/blob/main/examples/db/Dockerfile), or build your own

 ## Prebuilt datasets